nihr43/bgp-unnumbered/README.md

 The end result - unconfigured or otherwise "dumb" devices can be plugged into any spine router port and get an ip, while configured servers and routers can use the same physical ports to participate in the multi-path routed "fabric".

-Note, it was a quite intentional decision not to simply bridge all the untagged ports, but to provision 'n' throwaway dhcpd intances and networks - in order to keep them all isolated from a link-layer perspective.
-Bridging them would un-solve the l2 problems we're trying to avoid in the first place - for example making the datacenter fabric susceptible to broadcast storms happening in the management network.

 Also note, our untagged physical ports are technically no longer "unnumbered".
 Though, there isn't really a reason to know or care what these IPs actually are - other than the range that is being used.
 With the range in mind, we can go template out any firewall rules deemed appropriate to keep managment traffic out of dc fabric ranges, and deploy that to the routers.
 Admittedly, my logic doesn't check for collisions when coming up with IPs to provision, but this is a solvable problem.